hirosystems/ordhook/README.md

 $ chainhook service start --predicate-path=./path/to/predicate-1.json --start-http-api --config-path=./path/to/config.toml
 ```

-A comprehensive OpenAPI spcification explaining how to interact with the Chainhook REST API can be found [here](./docs/chainhook-openapi.json).
+A comprehensive OpenAPI specification explaining how to interact with the Chainhook REST API can be found [here](./docs/chainhook-openapi.json).